COLLECT: Plays - Original Agatha Christie playscripts.

 3) Adapted by others.

-For someone seeking to start collecting Christie's play scripts, the logical place to start would be with her original works - of which there are 11.
-Nine of them can be obtained in a variety of formats to read, though only seven were originally published as 'acting editions' in soft-cover format.
+For someone seeking to start collecting Christie's play scripts, the logical place to start would be with her original works.
+Ten of them can be obtained in a variety of formats to read, though only seven were originally published as 'acting editions' in soft-cover format.
 The first editions of these plays are an essential part of any complete Christie collection.
 More importantly, if you haven't read these as penned by Christie then you are missing out on a significant part of her literary canon.
 The date Christie wrote these plays is up for debate.
 Original performances often used scripts that weren't yet officially copyrighted and plays may have been written many years prior to the first performance.
 The dates used here generally reflect either the known year written, or if unknown the first performance year.

 Black Coffee (1930)